 Ask all your questions and connect with like-minded wanderers 🔥

-As Toronto is a big city, we asked a friend who lived there during many years to write a neighbourhood guide.
+As Toronto is a big city, we asked a friend who lived there for many years to write a neighborhood guide.

-She added her favorite places on each neighbourhood.
+She added her favorite places in each neighborhood.

-We wish you enjoy the city as much as possible during your trip.
+We hope you enjoy the city as much as possible during your trip.

 Cabbagetown

-Cabbagetown is a quirky historic neighbourhood that spreads from Parliament Street east to Riverdale Park and west to Allen Gardens, and is a combination of the many cultures that have influenced the neighbourhood over its history.
+Cabbagetown is a quirky historic neighborhood that spreads from Parliament Street east to Riverdale Park and west to Allen Gardens and is a combination of the many cultures that have influenced the neighborhood over its history.

 You can take a tour of homes or just wander the streets near Riverdale Park to see some of the city’s old and beautiful homes.

-In the fall, you can enjoy a bi-weekly farmer’s market in Riverdale Park, and the neighbourhood holds festivals throughout the year.
+In the fall, you can enjoy a bi-weekly farmer’s market in Riverdale Park, and the neighborhood holds festivals throughout the year.

 While you’re in the park, take some time to walk through Riverdale Farm, the site of the old Toronto Zoo.